5 Best Credit Score Monitoring Apps of 2023

-However, a study by the Federal Trade Commission points out that 1 person in 5 people had at least one error on their credit report.
-The errors range from the benign, such as a misspelled middle name of the most serious fraudulent accounts.
+However, a study by the Federal Trade Commission points out that 1 in 5 people had at least one error on their credit report.
+The errors range from benign errors such as a misspelled middle name to the most serious fraudulent accounts.

 There is a better way to discover credit report errors than being passed over for a job or not being able to rent the perfect apartment.

-Credit Monitoring The Expensive Way
+Credit Monitoring the Expensive Way

 The three most popular services Life Lock, Identity Guard and Identity Force cost on average $22 per month or as much as $360 a year.

 Credit card companies are also jumping into the fray.
-They have offers that run from free notification of suspicious charges to fee based monitoring.
+They have offers that run from free notification of suspicious charges to fee-based monitoring.

 Monitoring With No Strings Attached

 Federal law requires each of the three credit bureaus to give you a free copy of your credit report once a year.
 There is only one place where you can get your free credit reports with no strings attached -- AnnualCreditReport.com.

 Rather than review all three reports only once a year, you should stagger them and order a different report every four months.

 Thanks to online banking and credit card statements you can quickly and easily monitor all of your accounts on a weekly or monthly basis for suspicious activity.
 The process is simple, just scan your debit and checking account transactions online when you have a few minutes.

 Check Your Credit For "Free"

 The first is free for a limited time or with limited functionality.
 The other kind of free requires that you are subjected to ads or agreeing to be contacted by partners.

 Final Standings and Overall Winner

-|Upgrade costs||No upgrades||$9.95 - $15.95 mo||$2.99 - $6.99 mo|
+|Upgrade costs||No upgrades||$9.95 - $15.95 mo||$16.99 per month|

-|Credit scores||Yes (estimated)||Yes (estimated)||No|
+|Credit scores||Yes (estimated)||Yes (estimated)||Yes (estimated)|